dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/barcode-reader.md

 **Parameters**

-`isEnabled`: A boolean value that determines whether to enable the duplicate filter.
+`isEnabled`: A boolean value that determines whether to enable the result deduplication.
 Set it to true when you want to enable the filter.
 Otherwise, set it to false.